JYi97/raveland/README.md

 # RaveLand

-RaveLand allows users to view and post raves as well as commenting and liking them to share their personal experiences.
+RaveLand is an open platform where users can share their experiences with raves that they have attended in the past or going to attend in the future.
+Users can view what other users have posted.
+They can also leave a comment on raves to share their favorite experience in that rave as well as pictures.
+The rave community is very welcoming and RaveLand definitely invites users to join.

 ## Link to Live Site
 Live Link: https://raveland.herokuapp.com/